-Part I of the series compares two approaches to the question of how to feed the world and examines the goals that should drive food system transition.
-Part II of the series will explore the broad benefits of sustainable agriculture, the values and structures that need to underpin it, and why the “yield gap” between conventional and sustainable food production is a misleading way to look at the choices.
-Part III of the series will investigate the pros and cons of the most promising scalable approaches to sustainable food production, focusing on benefits for the animals, people, and the environment.
+Part I of this series compares two approaches to the question of how to feed the world and examines the goals that should drive food system transition.
+Part II of the series explores the broad benefits of sustainable agriculture, the values and structures that need to underpin it, and why the “yield gap” between conventional and sustainable food production is a misleading way to look at the choices.
+Part III of the series investigates the pros and cons of the most promising scalable approaches to sustainable food production, focusing on benefits for the animals, people, and the environment.

 What is the optimal way to feed the world’s growing population in the years ahead?
 How best to ensure agricultural output sufficient for human needs within the limits of planetary resources is the topic of vigorous debate within international public health, agricultural economics, environmental protection, global food commerce, and government policymaking.

 Every day, the question becomes more urgent.
 The coronavirus pandemic, climate change, and political conflict have dramatically worsened world hunger since 2019.
 More people died of hunger in 2020 than of COVID-19.
 By 2030 the number of undernourished people could reach 909 million, the UN projects, compared with its pre-Covid scenario of about 841 million.

 Underlying these recent developments are even deeper forces that are on pace to further escalate the hunger challenge.
 The global population is expected to reach 9.7 billion by 2050, 2 billion more people than today.
 Meanwhile, extreme weather events and environmental degradation threaten the existing agricultural system.
 Widespread food insecurity, severe harms to human health, and normalized animal mistreatment in conventional food production increasingly demand a moral reexamination of the current food system.